rngadam/uwh/strategy/README.md

 ## Game area

-* 25 tiles height and 15 tiles width
 * tiles are hexagon
 * grid layed out so that the blue team is at the top and the red team at the bottom
 * blue vs red teams